voinoid/blog/data/blog/template-projects.md

 This is not an exhaustive list.
 Include everything you would use repetitively.

-# how to use templates
+# How to use templates

 You have two choices when deciding to use templates.